oudha-bochra/low-pass-filter-simulation/README.md

 # Low Pass Filter Simulation in Python

 This project simulates a "low-pass filter" using Python (NumPy, SciPy, Matplotlib) to remove high-frequency noise from a signal.
+This project demonstrates a "digital Low Pass Filter (LPF)" using Python, NumPy, SciPy, and Matplotlib.
+It shows how high-frequency noise can be removed from a signal, leaving only the smooth low-frequency content.

 ## Project Structure